 Many modern societies, especially those in the West, place an emphasis on individualism.
 However, ancient Germanic society placed a stronger focus on group identity.
 Specifically, their culture taught that an individual should always act with the best interests of the group in mind, and that the group is what informs the identity of the individual.
-This group is called the inner yard (ON innangarðr, OE innangeard) and lives “within the enclosure” — a reference to the physical fence that surrounded ancient Germanic villages.
+While they had no words for this concept, in modern Heathenry, this group is called the inner yard and lives “within the enclosure” — a reference to the physical fence that surrounded ancient Germanic villages.

 Historically, a person’s inner yard was made up of the 2-4 homesteads (on average) in a farming community.
 These villages were separated from the wilderness with some kind of fencing, which represented the boundary between civilization and nature.
 To the ancient Germanics, civilization represented mankind, law, order, justice, goodness, and frith; nature represented chaos, danger, death, lawlessness, villainy, and frithlessness.
 Only the parts of the natural world that existed within the boundaries of civilization were considered humanity’s allies.
 Everything else was its enemy.
 Therefore, the inner yard of the ancient Germanics consisted of families that helped each other survive on a day-to-day basis.
 These were the people with whom they held frith, the most important aspect of the inner yard, the glue which holds it together.